zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-16-LCM-Zymo-Pico-Methyl-Seq-Library-Prep.md

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/pico_lib_prep_section1_thermocycler.png)

-- Thaw samples on ice
+- [ ]Thaw samples on ice
-- Prepare samples to correct volume in strip tubes
+- [ ]Prepare samples with Tris buffer to 10ng in 20 uL in strip tubes
-	- See table above
-- Add 130 uL of Lightning Conversion Reagent to each tube
+- [ ]Add 130 uL of Lightning Conversion Reagent to each tube
-- Vortex for 10 seconds and centrifuge briefly
+- [ ]Vortex for 10 seconds and centrifuge briefly
-- Run thermocycler program (labeled BS CONVERSION PICO under Maggie's profile)
+- [ ] Run thermocycler program (labeled BS CONVERSION PICO under Maggie's profile)
-- Store at 4°C for <20 hours (overnight)
+- [ ] Store at 4°C for <20 hours (overnight)

 NEXT DAY!

-- Label Zymo-spin IC columns, collection tubes and 1.5 mL tubes for each sample
+- [ ] Label Zymo-spin IC columns, collection tubes and 1.5 mL tubes for each sample
-- Add 600 uL of M-Binding Buffer to each column
+- [ ] Add 600 uL of M-Binding Buffer to each column
-- Add the entire bisulfite-converted sample to column and invert several times to mix
+- [ ] Add the entire bisulfite-converted sample to column and invert several times to mix
-- Centrifuge at 16,000 g for 30 seconds
+- [ ] Centrifuge at 16,000 g for 30 seconds
-- Discard flow through
+- [ ] Discard flow through
-- Add 100 uL M-Wash Buffer
+- [ ] Add 100 uL M-Wash Buffer
-- Centrifuge at 16,000 g for 30 seconds + discard flow through
+- [ ] Centrifuge at 16,000 g for 30 seconds + discard flow through
-- Add 200 uL L-Desulphonation Buffer to column and incubate at room temperature for 15 minutes
+- [ ] Add 200 uL L-Desulphonation Buffer to column and incubate at room temperature for 15 minutes
-	- Near end of incubation, heat DNA Elution buffer to 56°C on thermoblock
+	- [ ] Near end of incubation, **heat DNA Elution buffer to 56°C on thermoblock**
-- After incubation, centrifuge at 10,000 g for 30 seconds + discard flow through
+- [ ] After incubation, centrifuge at 10,000 g for 30 seconds + discard flow through
-- Add 200 uL of M-Wash Buffer
+- [ ] Add 200 uL of M-Wash Buffer
-- Centrifuge at 16,000 g for 30 seconds + discard flow through
+- [ ] Centrifuge at 16,000 g for 30 seconds + discard flow through
-- Repeat the wash step above
+- [ ] Repeat the wash step above
-- Move spin columns into their respective 1.5 mL tubes
+- [ ] Move spin columns into their respective 1.5 mL tubes
-- Add 8 uL of warmed DNA Elution buffer to column
+- [ ] Add 8 uL of warmed DNA Elution buffer to column
-- Incubate at room temperature for **3** minutes
+- [ ] Incubate at room temperature for **3** minutes
-- Centrifuge at 16,000 g for 30 seconds to elute bisulfite-converted DNA
+- [ ] Centrifuge at 16,000 g for 30 seconds to elute bisulfite-converted DNA
-- Check if all tubes have same volume (greater elution volume may cause library prep failure)
+- [ ] Check if all tubes have same volume (greater elution volume may cause library prep failure)
-- Move 1.5 mL tubes to ice
+- [ ] Move 1.5 mL tubes to ice

 #### Section 2: Amplification with PrepAmp Primer